 Skegness Attractions Verdict: Tower Gardens is a very nice park to chill for an hour or two when you visit Skegness, highly recommended.

-Skegness Attractions Star Rating 9/10
+Skegness Attractions Star Rating for Tower Gardens 9/10

 Marie